Sir Ivan Rogers Could Not Be Trusted By Politicians, Claims Iain Duncan Smith

+Iain Duncan Smith discusses on should be Britain's next EU ambassador following Sir Ivan Rogers' resignation #Brexit https://t.co/bnZrqGLxQU— Sky News (@SkyNews) January 4, 2017

-Iain Duncan Smith has accused the United Kingdom’s outgoing ambassador to the European Union of being disloyal to the British government.
+Iain Duncan Smith has accused the United Kingdom’s outgoing ambassador to the European Union of being disloyal to the British government and thinking he is “God Almighty”.

 On Tuesday Sir Ivan Rogers unexpectedly quit his key post in Brussels just weeks before the Brexit negotiations are set to begin with an attack on the “ill-founded arguments and muddled thinking” of politicians.